 You can use fresh or canned okra; it will not change too much the texture of your stew.
 Plus, this okra stew can be your favorite plant-based treat if you skip the meaty ingredients.
 With all components’ blended flavor, you will now have a tasty, sweet-and-sour dish to enjoy.

-22. Warak Enab (Lebanese Stuffed Grape Leaves)
+24. Warak Enab (Stuffed Grape Leaves)

 Warak Enab in Arabic is grape leaves.
 This is also known as Dolma – traditional Greek stuffed dishes with many different types made of fruit, whole vegetables, seafood.
 Some Dolma versions use leaves to wrap the meat filling, like this Lebanese Warak Enab.

-Stuffed grape leaves dish has many names you can find them as Warak Dawali in Palestine and Jordan’s cuisine or Mahshi Warak Enab in Egypt.
+Stuffed grape leaves dish has many names.
+You can find them as Warak Dawali in Palestine and Jordan’s cuisine or Mahshi Warak Enab in Egypt.
 Another Lebanese name for this dish is Warak Al-airsh.

 With this dish, you can also make it a vegetarian dish without using meat.
 Moreover, it is totally fine to serve Warak Enab as an appetizer in your Lebanese meal.